sepsis-omics/tutorials/docs/modules/pacbio/index.md

 - will SMRT portal be available on all training GVLs
 - will students use existing SMRT portal registrations, or will each set up their own
-- PacBio data to be loaded into SMRT portal(s) -->
+- PacBio data E coli to be loaded into SMRT portal(s) -->

 ## Start